TheGreatRambler/halite-test/README.md

 # halite-test
-A test for the Halite AI game programming challenge
+A test for the Halite AI game programming challenge.
+Was kinda ripped straight from their website... yeah.